MicrosoftDocs/AdaptiveCards/AdaptiveCards/authoring-cards/universal-action-model.md

 1. Use `Action.Execute` instead of `Action.Submit`.
 To update an existing scenario on teams, replace all instances of `Action.Submit` with `Action.Execute`.
 For upgrading an existing scenario on Outlook please refer the backward compatibility section below.
 2. For cards to surface on outlook add the `originator` field.
 Refer the Sample JSON above.
-3. Add a `refresh` clause to your Adaptive Card if you want to leverage the automatic refresh mechanism or if your scenario requires contextual views.
-Be sure to specify the `userIds` property to identify which users (maximum 5) will get automatic updates.
+3. Add a `refresh` clause to your Adaptive Card if you want to leverage the automatic refresh mechanism or if your scenario requires user specific views.
+Be sure to specify the `userIds` property to identify which users (maximum 60) will get automatic updates.
 4. Handle `adaptiveCard/action` Invoke requests in your Bot
 5. Whenever your Bot needs to return a new card as a result of processing an `Action.Execute`, you can use the Invoke request's context to generate cards that are specifically crafted for a given user.
 Make sure the response conforms to the response schema defined above.